The 14 Best Breweries in Denver

 TRVE Brewing Company

-You better be hardcore if you want to try a brew from TRVE (pronounced “true”).
-This company has been around since 2012 and they brew craft beers that are “beyond the pale,” according to the company website.
-“To us this implies new ideas, channeling Loki, and embracing chaos,” the website says.
-Some of these killer beers include French farmhouse ales, oak-fermented saisons, and cultured sours.
-Their dimly lit, metal-goth-style taproom can be intimidating, but you’re guaranteed a great time.
+You better be hardcore if you want to try a brew from TRVE (pronounced "true").
+This company has been around since 2012, and they brew craft beers that have names like "Sun Eater," "Bloodaxe," and "Ageless Fire."
+Some of their killer beers include French farmhouse ales, oak-fermented saisons, and cultured sours — and you can wash it all down with a fried chicken sandwich thanks to their partnership with Music City Hot Chicken.

 Crooked Stave Artisan Beer Project

-Founded in Denver in 2010, Crooked Stave has already become both a capital and a Fort Collins staple.
+Founded in Denver in 2010, Crooked Stave has already become both a Denver and Fort Collins staple.
 The modern artisanal brewery takes a progressive approach to brewing, focused on creativity and sustainability first and foremost.
 Many of their beers are brewed with local, Colorado-grown ingredients and whole fruit.